animator/learn-python/README.md

 ![Launch IDLE](images/0201c.png)

-The Python interpreter or the Python shell will pop-up on the screen.
+The Python interpreter or the Python shell will pop up on the screen.

 ![Python Shell](images/0201d.png)